|Jeddah, Makkah, Saudi Arabia|

 (projects i'm following)

-Posted by Neal Spackman over 5 years ago
+Posted by Neal Spackman almost 6 years ago

 One of the models for the Al Baydha Project's agricultural system is a 2000 year old food forest in Morocco that is awash in date palms, olives, citrus, bananas, and other verdant fruiting trees.
 Date palms are an enormous part of the heritage of Saudi Arabia, provide numerous benefits and functions, and make a fantastic canopy layer in desert food forests.